 The Council passed the measure Friday after the United States abstained, enabling the adoption of the first resolution since 1979 to condemn Israel over its settlement policy.
 The US envoy was not summoned.

-"This is of course in total contradiction to the traditional American policy of not trying to impose conditions of a final resolution," Netanyahu said, "and of course the explicit commitment of President Obama himself in 2011 to avoid such measures."
+‘This is of course in total contradiction to the traditional American policy of not trying to impose conditions of a final resolution,’ Netanyahu said, ‘and of course the explicit committment of President Obama himself in 2011 to avoid such measures.’

 While the resolution contains no sanctions, Israeli officials are concerned it could widen the possibility of prosecution at the International Criminal Court.

 They are also worried it could encourage some countries to impose sanctions against Israeli settlers and goods produced in the settlements.

 Earlier on Sunday, army radio reported that Defence Minister Avigdor Lieberman ordered the Israeli security establishment to cease to all cooperation on civilian matters with the Palestinians, while retaining security coordination.